Ted Cruz

-After graduating from Princeton University and Harvard Law School, Cruz pursued a career in politics, later working as a policy advisor in the George W. Bush administration.
-In 2003, Texas Attorney General Greg Abbott appointed Cruz as the third Solicitor General of Texas, a position he held from 2003 to 2008.
-In 2012, Cruz was elected to the U.S. Senate, becoming the first Hispanic-American to serve as a U.S. senator from Texas.
-In the Senate, he has taken consistently conservative positions on economic and social policy; he played a leading role in the 2013 United States federal government shutdown, seeking to force Congress and President Barack Obama to defund the Affordable Care Act.
-He was reelected in a close Senate race in 2018 against Democratic candidate Beto O'Rourke.
+After graduating from Princeton University Bachelor of Arts and earning a Juris Doctor from Harvard Law School, Cruz pursued a career in politics, eventually serving as a policy advisor in the George W. Bush administration.
+In 2003, Texas attorney general Greg Abbott appointed Cruz to serve as Solicitor General, a position he held until 2008.
+Cruz was elected to the U.S. Senate in 2012, becoming the first Hispanic American to serve as a U.S. senator from Texas.
+In the Senate, he has taken consistently conservative positions on economic and social policy.
+He played a leading role in the 2013 federal government shutdown, seeking to force Congress and President Barack Obama to defund the Affordable Care Act.
+Cruz was reelected in a close race in 2018 against Democratic nominee Beto O'Rourke and won a third term in 2024 against Congressman Colin Allred.
+In 2025, he drafted and led the effort to pass the TAKE IT DOWN Act, signed into law by President Donald Trump.

-On March 23, 2015, Cruz announced he was running for president.
-Despite having only been a senator for two years, he emerged as a serious contender in the Republican primaries.
-The competition for the Republican presidential nomination between Cruz and front-runner Donald Trump was deeply acrimonious and characterized by a series of public personal attacks.
-After Trump won the nomination, Cruz initially declined to endorse him, but he became a staunch Trump supporter during his presidency.
-After the January 2021 Capitol attack, Cruz received widespread political and popular backlash for objecting to the certification of Joe Biden's victory in the 2020 presidential election and giving credence to the false claim that the election was fraudulent.
+In 2016, Cruz sought the Republican presidential nomination, emerging as a serious competitor to front-runner Donald Trump in a primary marked by intense, often personal, exchanges.
+Cruz initially withheld his endorsement after Trump secured the nomination, but became a strong supporter during Trump's first term.
+In 2021, Cruz objected to the certification of Joe Biden's victory in the 2020 presidential election.